Near surface concentration profile of sheared semi-dilute polymer solutions: Conclusion

 In conclusion, we have shown directly using neutron reflectivity that dPS/DEP solutions near a sapphire surface exhibits depletion.
 Interestingly, we show that depletion of polymer chains does not prevent some chains to adsorb onto the sapphire surface, probably due to a favorable interaction between the phenyl groups of the chains and the exposed hydroxyl groups of the solid surface.
-In addition, we show that the flow rate has no effect on the depletion layer up to Weissenberg number Wi $\approx 0.01$.
-These results give a precious insight into the interfacial structure of a semi-dilute polymer solution flowing onto smooth surfaces.
-Further studies with other solvents and at higher Weissenbeg number would help to understand the scope of these results.
+In addition, we show that the flow rate has no effect on the depletion layer up to Weissenberg number Wi $\approx 0.03$.
+These results provide valuable insight into the interfacial structure of a semi-dilute polymer solution flowing over smooth surfaces.
+Since depletion depends of solvent affinity with the surface, using good solvent of PS with different surface tension could be a suitable strategy to finely tune the depletion mechanism at interface.
+Besides, extending the range of flow rates to larger Weissenberg numbers might reveal a regime in which the depletion layer becomes shear-rate dependent.
+Indeed, in bulk, it was shown that large Weissenberg number can create concentration fluctuation at characteristic scales much larger than the blob size \cite{morfin1999temperature} but their influence on the local depletion layer remains up to know a very interesting experimental challenge broadening the scope of the current results.